 Community Service Officers

-We are always actively hiring!
-CSOs are students from all backgrounds and fields of study within San Diego State University.
+CSOs are students from all backgrounds and fields of study at San Diego State University.
 No prior work/law enforcement experience is required.
-Qualifications include that a candidate must be an SDSU student taking at least 6 academic units, be in good standing, possess a driver's license, and the ability to pass a background investigation.
-Pay Range: $15-$18 per hour.
+Candidate qualifications include the following: must be an SDSU student taking at least six academic units, must be in good academic standing, possess a driver's license, and have the ability to pass a background investigation.
+Pay Range: $17 - $19 per hour.

 - Conduct regular inspections of all university property, particularly parking areas, grounds and buildings